ThanakornWeeramanokun/Python101/EP1/README.md

 This is the code to use Library Turtle to draw the Python
 ---------------------------------------------------------
-I use Library Turtle for drawing Logo Minecraft
+I use Library Turtle for drawing Logo Minecraft!!

 Things that must be prepared before starting to write the code
 1. Define the color used